ianmcook/tidyquery/README.md

     queries and outer join queries with qualified references to the join column(s).
 Planned changes in dplyr will enable future versions of tidyquery to support more types of joins.
+-   In the code printed by `show_dplyr()`, calls to functions with more than five arguments might be truncated, with arguments after the fifth replaced with `...`

 ## Related Work